cboydstun/bounce-v3/orders.md

 </PayPalScriptProvider>
 ```

-**Payment Flow:**
+**PayPal Payment Flow:**

+1. User selects PayPal as payment method
+2. User chooses between full payment or deposit payment (if applicable)
-1. User clicks the PayPal button
+3. User clicks the PayPal button
-2. PayPal modal opens for payment selection (PayPal account or credit card)
+4. PayPal modal opens for payment selection (PayPal account or credit card)
-3. User completes payment in the PayPal interface
+5. User completes payment in the PayPal interface
-4. On successful payment, the `onApprove` callback is triggered
+6. On successful payment, the `onApprove` callback is triggered
-5. The application captures the payment and updates the order status
+7. The application captures the payment and updates the order status
-6. The order details are sent to the backend for processing
+8. The order details are sent to the backend for processing

+**Cash Payment Flow:**

+1. User selects Cash on Delivery as payment method
+2. User completes the order (no online payment required)
+3. Order is created with status "Pending" and payment status "Pending"
+4. Customer pays in cash at the time of delivery
+5. Admin updates the order status after receiving payment

 #### Initiate Payment